crosstest/psychic/README.md

 ### Skeptic

-The [Skeptic](https://github.com/crosstest/skeptic) project is a companion to Psychic that tests the uses Psychic's script runner to test sample code.
+The [Skeptic](https://github.com/omnitest/skeptic) project is a companion to Psychic that tests the uses Psychic's script runner to test sample code.
 It captures and validates the output the exit code and output of the process, but can also capture additional data through "spies" like looking for HTTP calls it expects to see or files that should be created.
 So it let's you write assertions and reports on the behavior of code that's executed via Psychic.

-### Crosstest
+### Omnitest

-The [crosstest](https://github.com/crosstest/crosstest) project is for running tasks or tests across multiple projects.
+The [omnitest](https://github.com/omnitest/omnitest) project is for running tasks or tests across multiple projects.
 It uses Psychic (and Skeptic) in order to run the task in teach project, and then consolidates all of the results and produces reports.

 ## Contributing